A special 4-week SACI program in Venice, Italy

 This program provides an exceptional opportunity for students to take part in one of the world’s most famous and prestigious contemporary art events — the Venice Art Biennale.
 Founded in 1895, the Biennale focuses on cutting-edge contemporary artistic practice and is at the forefront in the research and promotion of new artistic trends.
-In addition to visits to galleries and museums featuring contemporary and historic art, the Summer 2017 program also includes field trips, at no extra cost, to the lovely islands of Murano, Burano, and Torcello, and to the nearby cities of Padua, Vicenza, and Rovereto.
+In addition to visits to galleries and museums featuring contemporary and historic art, the Summer 2017 program also includes field trips, at no extra cost, to the lovely islands of Murano, Burano, and Torcello, and to the nearby city of Rovereto.

 On field trips, students investigate both the old and the new.
 In Rovereto, they visit MART, the Museum of Modern and Contemporary Art, designed by architect Mario Botta.
 In Vicenza, the Teatro Olimpico—the first indoor theater in masonry in the world—constructed by Andrea Palladio between 1580 and 1585.
 In Padua, they see the world’s oldest university Botanical Garden founded in 1545, and the Anatomical Theater, built in 1594 by Hieronymus Fabricus, still perfectly preserved.